Chicago Atlantic Real Estate F - GuruFocus.com

 About Chicago Atlantic Real Estate Finance, Inc.

 Chicago Atlantic Real Estate Finance, Inc. ( REFI) is a market-leading mortgage REIT utilizing significant real estate, credit and cannabis expertise to originate senior secured loans primarily to state-licensed cannabis operators in limited-license states in the United States.
-REFI is part of the Chicago Atlantic platform, which has over 45 employees and has deployed over $1.8 billion across 50 loans.
+REFI is part of the Chicago Atlantic platform, which has over 40 employees and has deployed over $1.8 billion across more than 50 loans.

 Contact: